LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/exercises.rst

 Exercises: Edit Model Classes
 =============================

-Add functionality to edit event objects in the ``coding-events`` application.
+Add functionality to edit event objects in your ``coding-events`` application.
-These exercises assume that you have added all of the code from this section of the book and your application resembles the `model-binding branch <https://github.com/LaunchCodeEducation/coding-events/tree/model-binding>`__.
+These exercises assume that you have added all of the code from this section of the book and your application resembles the `model-binding branch of coding-events-demo <https://github.com/LaunchCodeEducation/coding-events/tree/model-binding>`__.

 The edit form will resemble the form used to create an event.